County Joint Champions (with Gloucestershire) - W 5, L 1, D1

 WG Grace took his team to Australia during the winter.
 Martin McIntyre and William Oscroft were the Notts members of the twelve.
 McIntyre headed the bowling averages but Oscroft was not very successful with the bat.

-James Grundy died quite suddenly at his residence, the Midland Inn, Carrington Street, on 24 November and many of the Notts County players attended the funeral of their former colleague.
+James Grundy died quite suddenly at his residence, the Midland Inn, Carrington Street, on 24 November and many of the Notts players attended the funeral of their former colleague.

 Notts County came back to Trent Bridge for their home matches of 1873-74 and in December the Journal commented: ‘Football is now almost, if not quite, as popular as cricket’.